Data dumps and pig farms; Inside Europe's stress tests

 Translating those economic scenarios and constraints into future losses at banks, and ultimately into banks’ need to raise more cash, is another minefield.

-The Spanish banker said there were no issues with the loan loss models they encountered from Oliver Wyman, since their model is “well recognized and respected”.
+The Spanish banker said there were no issues with the loan loss models they encountered from Oliver Wyman, since their model is “well recognised and respected”.

 The broad thrust is that loan losses don’t increase gradually, but instead rise exponentially, since rising unemployment and house price falls affect lots of borrowers at the same time.